romancardenas/Group_E_Simulation_Lifecycle/README.md

 # First release

 1. Users must be able to provide geospatial data as a source for the model generation workflow, in the following geospatial data formats: shapefile, csv, geojson.
-The data file should also contain attributes.
+The data files provided should also contain non-spatial attributes.

-2. Users must be able to select the simulation model from a library of models.
+2. Users must be able to select the simulation model to be mapped onto data from a library of models.

 3. The system should be portable to any mainstream operating systems : Linux, MacOS, Windows

 # Second release

-4. The system should be able perform spatial analysis of the geospatial data provided to establish model parameters.
+4. The system will perform spatial analysis of the geospatial data provided to establish model parameters.
 The system must support common spatial analysis functions to establish neighborhood and parameters:
 	1. Topological relationships (intersection, contains, within, touches, etc.)
 	2. Geospatial statistics
 	3. Network distance analysis
 	4. Spatial buffers

 5. Users must be able to provide a workflow file that contains the steps for automated model generation.
 The system will automatically execute the workflow to convert geospatial data into a Cadmium model configuration file.
+Through the workflow, the system will:
-	1. Map geospatial features onto simulation models from an existing library of parametric models
+	1. Map geospatial features onto selected parametric simulation models
 	2. Establish neighborhoods or couplings through spatial analysis of the geospatial data
-	3. The file output must be a json file properly formatted according to Roman’s model generation process
+	3. Output a configuration file (json) properly formatted for Cadmium

 6. The system will execute the simulation and return the results.

 # Third release

-7. The system must convert the Cadmium results into a common specification for web based visualization through existing conversion web service
+7. The system must convert the Cadmium results into a common specification for web based visualization through an existing conversion web service

 8. The system must allow users to configure a simulation visualization (color, classification of data, number of classes, map symbology, etc.) for the DEVS WebViewer application.